PinataFace/Elite101PreWork/README.md

 # Elite101PreWork
-This is a chatbot for a company that doesn't exist and comes froma pr e existing repl. https://replit.com/@SylvestreMolina/chatbot01#main.py This felt more like a bunch of if statements than an actual chatbot.
+This is a chatbot for a company that doesn't exist and comes froma pre existing repl. https://replit.com/@SylvestreMolina/chatbot01#main.py This felt more like a bunch of if statements than an actual chatbot.
 This was an attempt taking multiple days at a "chat bot".